viohlet/html-css/README.md

 ### Code-Along: Barry's Butcher Shop

-Together we are going to look at our good friend Barry's purposal for his website.
+Together we are going to look at our good friend Barry's proposal for his website.
 Barry has been so gracious to provide us with what he wants to be included on his website.
 Since Barry has spent his entire life practicing the ancient art of 'cutting up meat', he is not a technology oriented guy.
 Let's